 The train finally pulled into Pretoria at around 12:30 and we were asked to disembark without our luggage.
 Once again it was loaded onto shiny gold trolleys and brought to the front of the station for our collection.
 Most were loaded into taxis and shuttle buses but we grabbed ours, ready to hop aboard the Gautrain (our ride to the airport).
 We hugged our fellow passengers goodbye and with a longing look back towards the station we departed.

-A full blog post stuffed full of Blue Train information is coming but here are a few bits and bobs that you may want to know in the meantime.
+Why not read our other blog post; How to Plan a Trip on The Blue Train stuffed full of important info.
+But here are a few bits and bobs that you may want to know in the meantime.

 - The best place to find out lots of information, and book your spot on the Blue Train is the Blue Train website.